-Project activities eliqible for reimbursement with ESFG funding include, but are not limited to:
+Project activities eligible for reimbursement with ESFG funding include, but are not limited to:

 - Construction costs.
 Expenses that directly relate to construction or rehabilitation activities that implement the scope of work identified in the contract, which may include contractor costs, architect/engineer fees, permitting, surveying, contingency, environmental compliance, etc. - Acquisition costs.
-Costs associated with real property acquisition that will result in emergency shelter. - These costs are only eligible for reimbursement if incurred on or after July 1, 2023.
+Costs associated with real property acquisition that will result in emergency shelter. - These costs are only eligible for reimbursement if incurred on or after July 1, 2023, the date on which the enabling legislation became effective.